 Batching is just the opposite.
 You focus on getting a whole lot of the same thing done in chunks of time.
 Maybe do all your cooking on Sunday for the whole week and freeze it.
 You could grocery shop once per month.
 Laundry on Mondays.
 Cleaning on Tuesdays.

 You could also do it by the time of day.
 All school work in the morning.
 All chores in the afternoon.

-Bullet journals.
 If you don’t know what a bullet journal is, check out www.littlecoffeefox.com.
 Shelby Abrahamsen is the one who turned me on to using one.
 She creates the most drool-worthy journals.
 Her whole blog gives you ideas and inspiration.
 She even sells her own creations.

 You wouldn’t know all that by seeing my journal since it’s plain and boring.
-Using different color ink to divide tasks like personal, home, school and blog is about as creative as I get.
+Using different color ink to divide tasks like personal, home, school and blog are about as creative as I get.